kxuidaho/kx-collection/pages/timeline.md

 ---
-title: Timeline
+title: Depth
 layout: timeline
-permalink: /timeline.html
+permalink: /depth.html
 # a timeline visualization will be added below the content in this file
 ---

-## Collection Timeline
+## Collection Depth